 Unless you think you’ve found your dream job, there is a high likelihood that you will change your job at some point.
 While rolling over your 401k to a different company’s 401k plan is not that great of a hassle, the waters get a little murkier when you leave your job that you have an outstanding 401k loan with.
 Basically, when you change your job with an outstanding 401k loan you will need to cough up the money to pay back the loan or otherwise face some heavy taxes.

-If your next company has a 401k and they allow you to roll it over, you can roll it over into your new 401k and continue paying the loan back normal.
+If your next company has a 401k and they allow you to roll it over, you can roll it over into your new 401k and continue paying the loan back normally.
 However, if you can't do this and you still have a loan that still needs to be paid from your 401k, you have until the end of the tax year to pay it off, regardless if there are still multiple years left on the loan.
 Pretty tough right?

 If you can’t pay it back, your 401k provider will treat the rest of your outstanding loan balance as money you withdrew from the 401k.
 Recall that withdrawing money from your 401k causes a huge tax hit and also requires you to pay some money in penalties.